spookylukey/django-views-the-right-way/docs/_sources/dependency-injection.rst.txt

 expects.
 Also, this works really well with static analysis, like the linters that are built-in to many IDEs which can point out undefined names and so on.

+Closures are a concept that some find intimidating, but they are extremely useful in a wide variety of programming situations.
+If you found the above confusing, have a look at this `Python closures primer
+<https://www.programiz.com/python-programming/closure>`_ and then come back to
+the more complex example here.

-In our theme of re-using logic, I want to cover :doc:`preconditions`, but before that we're going to go back to some basics, the first of which is :doc:`redirects` and then :doc:`forms`.
+In our theme of re-using logic, I next want to cover :doc:`preconditions`, but before that we're going to go back to some basics, the first of which is :doc:`redirects` and then :doc:`forms`.